 Our second short-term aim is to provide a deep knowledge about green energy tools and push for their application through an exchange of experiences and good practices from experts, volunteers and refugees.
 In particular, we want to underline how all the participants in our project, refugees but also volunteers themselves, can exploit this knowledge in a job market that ismore and more oriented towards these topics, raising their employability and increasing their skills and competences for personal, civic and professional development.

 Finally, in the long term, we want to gain and share experience and implement practices for societal change and support them through the creation of a strong European multicultural network.
 This network will create common future goalsin fighting unemployment and poverty.
 As well, given that the volunteers will work with vulnerable people in a multinational group, this will create empathy and solidarity, raise participants awareness and understanding of other cultures and countries while simultaneously supporting their own professional development.

 The context of the volunteering activities we are planning and how these will deliver our identified results and impacts.

 There is a range of activities that are already taken place at our Project.
 In particular, we focus on two main branches as described below:

 A1: Non-Formal Education:

 The aim of this activity is the empowering and the capacity-building of the participants.
-In order for this to happen, opportunities such as language lessons, upgrading and practicing existing or new skills in upcycling or crafts, are used as a motivation for children to prepare them to attend the national formal educational system or to help the children that already attend it.
+In order for this to happen, opportunities such as language lessons, art, music, theater, photography, upgrading and practicing existing or new skills in upcycling or crafts, are used as a motivation for children to prepare them to attend the national formal educational system or to help the children that already attend it.
 As well, we want to create the ground for adults’ access to the labour market.

 A2: Environmental education and Energy transition: